Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-05-23-Experience-applying-to-Outreachy.md

 I got really awesome mentors, got a really awesome community, and got to work on a really awesome project.
 I built up this whole lot of self confidence in me.
 I inculcated this habit of asking wherever & whenever I'm stuck.
 I just got everything from there, everything which once seem *simply* impossible to me.

 And yes, later I got a full time job too.
 (Although don't get mistaken here, the job had directly nothing to do with the Outreachy program.
-But the idea was that those soft skills which I developed during the outreachy period, seamlessly helped me thoroughout.) :)
+But the idea was that those soft skills which I developed during the Outreachy period, seamlessly helped me throughout.) :)

 ---